JohanSotoCabrera/SQL/README.md

-# Johan Soto Example SQL Portafolio
+# Johan Soto SQL Portafolio

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look!.